ubccr/xdmod/docs/software-requirements.md

 ### MySQL

-Open XDMoD is tested to work with MariaDB 5.5.60 and 10.3.28, and may be compatible with more recent releases of MySQL and MariaDB.
+Open XDMoD is tested to work with MariaDB 10.3.28, and may be compatible with more recent releases of MySQL and MariaDB.
 Open XDMoD is not compatible with MySQL 8.0 at this time.